nflx/asusfanctrld/README.md

  WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

 # DETAILS
-  - Make sure to run this with root permissions
+  - Make sure to run this with root credentials (sudo).
   - Make sure that you have acpi_call kernel module loaded
   - Script executes `\_SB.PCI0.LPCB.EC0.ST98 0x45' ACPI call to set
   the fanspeed to different levels depending on temperature